georapbox/webStorage/README.md

 Default: ```localStorage```

 ##### name
-> The name of the database or the application.
+> The name of the database.
 This is used as prefix for all keys stored in the offline storage.<br>
 Default: ```"webStorage"```